-- > management and oversight of the Risk Appetite Framework

-- > maintaining risk policies

-- > risk governance and culture

-- carrying out risk processes including

-- · risk identification, assessment and prioritisation

-- risk measurement and limit setting

-- risk management, responses and mitigation strategies

-- risk monitoring and reporting

-- escalation, compliance, independent assurance and oversight at an aggregate and disaggregate level

-- > ensuring that risk infrastructure is effective

-- > Own Risk and Solvency Assessment (ORSA) process

-- > providing risk opinions to the Board

-- > taking part in management committees.
+- > management and oversight of the Risk Appetite Framework. - > maintaining risk policies. - > risk governance and culture. - carrying out risk processes including. - risk identification, assessment and prioritisation. - risk measurement and limit setting. - · risk management, responses and mitigation strategies. - · risk monitoring and reporting. - escalation, compliance, independent assurance and oversight at an aggregate and disaggregate level. - > ensuring that risk infrastructure is effective. - > Own Risk and Solvency Assessment (ORSA) process. - > coordinating the development and maintenance of the Recovery Plan. - > providing risk opinions to the Board. - > taking part in management committees.